 It was a miraculous sight that defined common reason… but it was the magic of the season.
 A blessing from Grandmaster Frost.
 Something I had known happened after the fact, yet never had the privilege to witness with my very own eyes.
 Part of me wanted to wake up Zyrus to inform him of such a feat… only for my attention to be drawn elsewhere.
 On top of my legs, I saw a present in an ornate and unwrapped box, with a tag bearing the name ‘Isadore Ivalliance.’

 Curious, I gently lifted the lid to the box, and covered my mouth as I saw its contents.
 It was a Memoria Print, an image of the past captured using mana, and one that would grant the wielder any number of abilities.
 And the memory capture was… my past.

 It was me from years ago, scrounging in the trenches as I escorted children away from their callous prison, my hand on the mouth of one child, and a look of horror and resentment in my eyes.
-It was a harsh memory of mind… but it had a happy ending and was a stepping point in my journey before… I wound up where I am today.
-It was a fine gift, one whose origins were undeniably mythical in nature, and one that I put back in its box after taking a moment to admire it, for I could do nothing with it until morning.
+It was a harsh memory of mine… but it had a happy ending and was a stepping point in my journey before… I wound up where I am today.
+It was a fine gift, one whose origins were undeniably mythical in nature.

 I gently placed the Print back into its box, but as I did so, I saw something else.
 A piece of parchment affixed to the bottom of the box.
 It was stark white, thin, cut with perfection, and the words on it looked not to be made by hand, with every repeated character being uniform and shockingly clear in their readability.